jacdylngab/BVDHT/README.md

 # BVDHT: A Lightweight Distributed Hash Table

 `BVDHT` is a Python-based distributed hash table (DHT) implementation designed to support dynamic peer membership, key-value storage, and basic peer-to-peer communication using a custom socket protocol.
-This project demonstrates key distributed systems concepts including consistent hashing, peer discovery, and fault resilience.
+This project demonstrates key distributed systems concepts including consistent hashing and peer discovery.

 ---